carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 complete_old.plot(column = "hindfoot_length", kind = "box")
 ```

-The boxplot shows the median hindfoot length is around 32mm (represented by the line inside the box) and most values lie between 20 and 35 mm (which are the borders of the box, representing the 1st and 3rd quartile of the data, respectively).
+The box plot shows the median hindfoot length is around 32mm (represented by the line inside the box) and most values lie between 20 and 35 mm (which are the borders of the box, representing the 1st and 3rd quartile of the data, respectively).

 We could further expand this analysis, and see the distribution of this variable across different plot types.
 We can add a `by` argument, saying by which variable we want do disaggregate the box plot.